ratulsur/universal_doc_rag/README.md

 └── README.md
 ```

-## Possible extensions
+## Roadmap

-- Swap the in-memory cache for a persistent store (Redis) for multi-session use.
+- **RAG evaluation** — integrate DeepEval to score relevancy, faithfulness, precision, and recall,
+  so retrieval and answer quality can be compared quantitatively across changes.
-- Add hybrid retrieval (BM25 + dense) and re-ranking for higher precision.
+- **Hybrid retrieval** — BM25 + dense retrieval with re-ranking for higher precision.
+- **Persistent cache** — swap in-memory caching for Redis for multi-session use.
-- Containerize with Docker for one-command deployment.
+- **Containerization** — Docker packaging for one-command deployment.